 Faculty of Decorative and Applied Arts

-There are 5 chairs (art textile, art ceramics, art wood, art glass, and art metal) within the Faculty of Decorative and Applied Arts).
+There are 5 departments: textile art, ceramics art, artwood, glass art, and metal art within the Faculty of Decorative and Applied Arts.
 The main task is to prepare and educate a contemporary artist who should think and create in the context of world art basing on the traditions of national culture, creatively comprehend the heritage and professionally master the contemporary technical and technological means for the deepest disclosure of the idea.

-Art Glass chair is unique in Ukraine.
+Glass Art department is unique in Ukraine.
 The educational process is being carried out in classrooms, workshops (glass cold treatment, technological laboratory, glassmaking oven, workshops of thermoforming and art painting) and computer classroom.
 Students are provided with equipment, special materials, and chemical reagents for course papers and laboratory researches.

-Basic specialized disciplines taught at the Chair of Art Glass:
+Basic specialized disciplines taught at the department of Art Glass:

 - art glass design

 Ceramics Art department prepares specialists for working in applied ceramics (design of utensils, household ceramics), unique creative ceramics, ceramics for architectural and landscape environment.
 The educational process is being carried out in workshop classrooms, 2 painting and drawing classrooms, workshops: training, gesso-modeling and technological laboratory.